-Skip this step for Cedar Shake or Rubber Slate roof.
+Skip this step for Cedar Shake

 In order to be able to install the roof sections on the top plate, we recommend that you first carefully remove the bottom roofing board on each section and set them aside for reattachment later.
 This will give you access to the rafters in order to connect them to the top plate.